 Cost of a Piggyback Perm

 The cost of a perm depends upon various factors that include the length of the hair, hairstylist, types of curls, process of rolling, the quality of products used and so more.

 However, piggyback perm usually costs around $40 to $200.

 Popular Piggyback Perm Products

-The only difference in a standard perm and a piggyback perm is the process of rolling and wrapping.
+The only difference between a standard perm and a piggyback perm is the process of rolling and wrapping.
 Therefore, products used for standard perms can be followed in a piggyback perm as well.

 Products required for a piggyback perm are the perming rods, wrappers, the perming solution and the neutralizer.
 Home kits for perming are also available.
 Some of the products required for the process are the following.

-Piggyback perm differs from other perm techniques through the process of rolling only.
-However, it requires comparatively more efforts than other perming techniques.
+A piggyback perm differs from other perm techniques through the process of rolling only.
+However, it requires comparatively more effort than other perming techniques.
 In order to attain more consistent and even curls, one must go for this technique.

 However, too frequent perming may lead to various skin issues including scalp damage, lack of hair growth and so more due to the presence of thioglycolate solution.